 (Read the full interview on The Local Voices.)

 The asylum process

-Most refugees apply for asylum, and it’s the Swedish Migration Agency that handles all asylum applications.* Due to the sharp increase in the number of asylum seekers, the average waiting time for an asylum decision is 8.4 months (at the beginning of 2016), but it’s expected to rise to more than 12 months.
+Most refugees apply for asylum, and it’s the Swedish Migration Agency that handles all asylum applications.* Due to the sharp increase in the number of asylum seekers, the average waiting time has been very long.

 During the waiting time, asylum seekers can work to support themselves, provided that they’ve been exempted from the work permit requirement.
 Those who don’t have any means to support themselves can apply for a ‘daily allowance’ amounting to SEK 71 (EUR 7.70) per day for a single adult (or SEK 24 per day if food is provided free of charge at their accommodation).